Fan Favorite the Mooch Denies He’s Returning to Trump’s White House

 But it’s easy to see why someone might think it’s possible that Scaramucci is returning to Trump’s White House – or at least, that Scaramucci is claiming he’s returning to Trump’s White House.

-When asked about his future plans days after his firing, Scaramucci told the Huffington Post, “I am now going to go dark,” adding, “Then I will reemerge … as me.”
+When asked about his future plans days after his firing, Scaramucci told the Huffington Post, “I am now going to go dark,” adding, “then I will reemerge … as me.”

-Weeks later he reemerged with a mysterious media company called The Scaramucci Post, notable mainly for its Holocaust denial scandal.
+Weeks later he reemerged with a mysterious media company called the Scaramucci Post, notable mainly for its Holocaust denial scandal.
 Then in November he stoked rumors of his return, telling the Associated Press that he sees himself working with Trump in the future.

 “I have very good relationships there still, and you have to remember we were a team for 18 months, and so we all had different roles.
 And so I’m still playing my role frankly.
 I’m an advocate for the president, media surrogate when I need to be,” Scaramucci said.